 We hope you are enjoying our warm Indian hospitality.
 By now, you can probably make out the difference between a bandhgala and a sherwani!
 We love how ‘desi-fied’ you’ve been getting in Priyanka’s company, but what about your international guests from all over the world who are flying in for the wedding?
 Here is a ready reckoner of what your globetrotting guests and foreign ‘baraatis’ (members of a groom’s procession) can expect at your ‘big, fabulous Indian wedding!’

-‘Mehendi ka Gehra Rang’ (The deep color of henna): The ultimate love calculator – it is believed the darker the color of the applied mehendi patterns on one’s hand and feet, the stronger the bond.
-We can almost hear Calvin Harris crooning in the background – ‘How deep is your love…’ Come to think of it, the song will make a perfect addition to your mehendi function’s cross-cultural playlist.
+‘Mehndi ka Gehra Rang’ (The deep color of henna): The ultimate love calculator – it is believed the darker the color of the applied mehndi patterns on one’s hand and feet, the stronger the bond.
+We can almost hear Calvin Harris crooning in the background – ‘How deep is your love…’ Come to think of it, the song will make a perfect addition to your mehndi function’s cross-cultural playlist.

 ‘Haldi’ (Turmeric): We love facials so much we made it a ceremony!
 Forget turmeric lattes which are so popular in the US this time of the year.
 Instead, get smeared with turmeric paste which may probably make you look like you got gently toasted under the Indian winter sun.

 Kaleere (Bridal Bangle Ornaments) Ceremony: To all the firangi women, hear those soft jingles?
 Well, if they fall on you, you just heard your wedding bells!